gscalzo/gscalzo.github.io/content/blog/demystifying-ai-coding-agents-in-swift.md

 - The model needs to process more and more text each turn.
 - Eventually, you hit the limit.

-When the context fills up, three things can happen:
+When the context fills up:
 1. **Performance degrades** because the model struggles to "pay attention" to everything.
 2. **Costs skyrocket** because you're paying per token, remember?
 3. **You hit a hard limit** when the API simply rejects your request.

-This is why production agents use clever tricks like summarization, selective memory, and context pruning.
-But for our learning journey, we'll keep it simple.
+Production agents manage this with summarisation, selective memory and context pruning.
+Nimbo keeps the full history because its purpose is to make the loop easy to see.

-## The Game Plan: Five Steps to Agent Enlightenment
+## What we are building

-We're going to build **Nimbo**, a Swift-based coding agent that can help you work with files.
-Here's our roadmap:
+We will build **Nimbo** in five steps:

-1. **The Foundation:** Set up a basic chat loop.
+1. Set up a basic chat loop.
-2. **Teaching Tools:** Define what our agent can do.
+2. Define the tools.
-3. **Tool Execution:** Make those tools actually work.
+3. Execute tool calls.
-4. **The Loop:** Connect everything together.
+4. Feed each result back to the model.
-5. **The Finish Line:** Handle edge cases and errors.
+5. Handle limits and errors.

-All the code we're discussing lives in the [Nimbo repository](https://github.com/gscalzo/Nimbo).
-Feel free to clone it and follow along!
+All the code is in the [Nimbo repository](https://github.com/gscalzo/Nimbo).

 <img src="/images/blog/nimbo/agent-interaction.png" alt="Agent Interaction" class="img-frame" />

-## Step 1: The Foundation (Building the Chat Loop)
+## Step 1: Build the chat loop

-Every agent needs a conversation loop.
-In our case, we're building a CLI tool that feels like chatting with a helpful assistant.
+Nimbo starts as a command-line chat client.

-Here's the core structure from [main.swift](https://github.com/gscalzo/Nimbo/blob/main/Sources/NimboCLI/main.swift):
+The core structure is in [main.swift](https://github.com/gscalzo/Nimbo/blob/main/Sources/NimboCLI/main.swift):

 ```swift
 private func runLoop() async {